This notebook shows how to wire arrayed instances —

 Steps Bundle Route

-form when you want a recipe that doesn't depend on absolute
+point).
+Use this form when you want a recipe that doesn't depend on

-coordinates — handy if you reuse the same routing pattern across
+absolute coordinates — handy if you reuse the same routing pattern

-The first step may be diagonal (both dx and dy) so the fan-in
+The first and last steps may be diagonal (both dx and dy); the

 c = pad_arrays()